Aliasmk/aliasmk.github.io/_projects/lumirace.md

 desc: LumiRace is the world's most realistic and advanced lighting controller for slot cars.
 The brake lights illuminate when the car is braking or stationary, just like a real car.
 Intelligent on-board sensing detects when the car flies off the track, triggering the flashing hazard lights until the car is powered up again.
 The system requires only two solder connections to install, and uses optical coupling to guarantee full performance and race legality.
 description: LumiRace - The world's most advanced slot car lighting controller.
 btns:
-- {text: More Info Coming Soon!, link: "#", active: false}
+- {text: Learn More..., link: "/projects/lumirace/", active: true}

-sitemap: false
+sitemap: true
 ---

 # LumiRace Slotcar Lighting Controller